Ariston Café: Historic significance

 The Ariston Café is the longest-operating restaurant along the entire stretch of U.S. Route 66.
 It is representative of the types of businesses that once met with great success along historic Route 66.
 Despite a few alterations, including the addition of a banquet room, the building still maintains a historic character from the era of its construction.
 The Ariston Café was listed on the U.S. National Register of Historic Places on May 5, 2006.

+The Ariston, is identified as being over one hundred years old during the Route 66 Centennial year in 2026 in American Road Magazine's Volume 23, Number 4, feature article titled: "100 Years on Route 66: 50 Sites that have Hit the Century Mark on the Mother Road."